araczkowski/MrDad/README.md

 Extends jquery-ui slider widget to include multiple ranges and combine it with the blocks drag & drop interaction.

-Live example at jsFiddle http://jsfiddle.net/araczkowski/et4dmz1w/embedded/result/ http://jsfiddle.net/araczkowski/et4dmz1w/
+Live example at jsFiddle http://jsfiddle.net/araczkowski/et4dmz1w/embedded/result/

 TODO
 ===========================

-***tests in Browsers (IE, FireFox, Chrome)***

 ***integration with APEX (plugin)***